AsaHolley/Credit_Risk_Analysis/README.md

 ![](https://github.com/AsaHolley/Credit_Risk_Analysis/blob/main/pictures/SMOTE%20Oversampling.png)

 * **Cluster Centroids:**
 In the Cluster Centroids model the balanced accurary score is lower than the previous two models coming in at ~0.54 which does not have good predictive power, its only slightly better than random.
 The precision score of ~0.01 for the high-risk credit profiles is in line with what is described for the first two models.
+The recall score on average, for both credit profile types, is better at ~0.4 meaning the model does not predictive capability.

 ![](https://github.com/AsaHolley/Credit_Risk_Analysis/blob/main/pictures/ClusterCentroids.png)